rolfwr/endoftheline/README.md

 it will CR and LF characters as ¤ and ¶ respectively using the same font style as Visual Studio displays spaces and tabs in.

+After installing the extension be sure to enable "View White Space" (Ctrl+R, Ctrl+W) to see the end of line markers in the text editor.

 Sources of inconsistent line endings
 ------------------------------------